 1. Quality of Service

 While switching to VoIP, make sure that it’s offering a quality of service at par with your expectations.
-If it doesn’t, consider another option that will give you a better quality of service.
+If not, consider another option that will give you a better quality of service.

 2. Compatibility